genomearchitect/genomearchitect.github.io/_pages/users-guide.md

 You may use square bracket keys [ and ] to jump to the next exon splice junction or coding sequence (CDS).
 The curly bracket keys { and } allow users to jump to the next transcript.

 To correct an exon boundary to match data in the evidence tracks, use the edge-matching options from the right-click menu as described in the 'Add UTRs' section above.
-Alternatively you may ‘Zoom to base level', click on the exon to select it and place the cursor over the edge of the exon; when the cursor changes to an arrow, drag the edge of the exon to the desired new coordinates.
+Alternatively you may 'Zoom to base level', click on the exon to select it and place the cursor over the edge of the exon; when the cursor changes to an arrow, drag the edge of the exon to the desired new coordinates.

 In some cases all the data may disagree with the annotation, in other cases some data support the annotation and some of the data support one or more alternative transcripts.
 Try to annotate as many alternatives transcripts as the evidence data support.

 <img src="/images/Web_Apollo-User_Guide_Fig2.jpg" width="300" height="210">

 ##### Figure 2.
 Apollo view, zoomed to base level.
 The DNA track and annotation track are visible.
 The DNA track includes the sense strand (top) and anti-sense strand (bottom).
 The six reading frames flank the DNA track, with the three forward frames above and the three reverse frames below.
-The ‘User-created Annotation’ track shows the terminal end of an annotation.
-The green rectangle highlights the location of the nucleotide residues in the ‘Stop’ signal.
+The 'User-created Annotation' track shows the terminal end of an annotation.
+The green rectangle highlights the location of the nucleotide residues in the 'Stop' signal.

 ### Splice Sites